TheRagingood/documentation/extensions/components.md

 # Components API Documentation

 Components are UI blocks that can replace or be appended to sections of the Standard Notes desktop and web app.
-They allow us to do cool things like nested folders, tag autocomplete, and utility bars in the editor pane.
+They allow us to do cool things like custom editors, nested folders, tag autocomplete, and utility bars in the editor pane.

 Building a component is easily done using the our JavaScript Components library.
 All you have to do is build a single-page web app using any framework you like (plain, Angular, React, etc), then use our components library to interact with the main window to save and request data.

-## Getting Started
+## Building a Component

 In this example, we'll use our blank-slate AngularJS template to build a utility bar that counts the number of words in the current note.